 - What is the smallest "unit of analysis" in sociology?

-- What is "the self," as we defined and discussed in class?
+- What is "the self," as defined for sociologists?

 - What is "the sociological imagination"?

-- What does the acronym FREEP stand for?
+- What is a social institution?
+What does the acronym FREEP stand for?

 - What social forces were changing in European society in the 1800s?